Complete streets: Health

 A variety of reports and organizations have suggested that complete streets policies could improve public health by promoting walking and bicycling.
 The U.S. Centers for Disease Control and Prevention recommend adoption of a Complete Streets policy as a strategy to prevent obesity.
 A report of the National Conference of State Legislatures named Complete Streets policies as the most effective policy avenue for encouraging bicycling and walking.
 One study found that 43% of people with safe places to walk within 10 minutes of home met recommended physical activity levels, while just 27% of those without safe places to walk were active enough.
 The Institute of Medicine recommends fighting childhood obesity by changing ordinances to encourage construction of sidewalks, bikeways, and other places for physical activity.
 A report of the National Conference of State Legislators found that complete streets policies are the most effective policy avenue for encouraging bicycling and walking.
-Over one third of regular public transit users meet the minimum daily requirement for physical activity.
+Over one-third of regular public transit users meet the minimum daily requirement for physical activity.

 Economic

 Proponents of Complete Streets believe that as communities become safer, more attractive, and provide more transportation choices, local economies thrive and land values rise.

 Successful Complete Streets implementation has helped some communities stimulate local economies.
-A revitalization project in Lancaster, CA helped create 50 new businesses and over 800 new jobs.
+A revitalization project in Lancaster, California, helped create 50 new businesses and over 800 new jobs.
 After a 2007 Complete Streets redesign in parts of New York City, there was a nearly 50% increase in retail sales on 9th Avenue in Manhattan and a nearly 50% decrease in commercial vacancies in Union Square.

 Transit and bicycle/pedestrian projects create more construction jobs than traditional roadway jobs: Complete Streets projects funded through the American Recovery and Reinvestment Act of 2009 created more jobs than projects on road repair and new construction.
 Under the stimulus, transit projects created nearly twice the job hours for every $1 billion than highway projects.
 Pedestrian and bicycle projects create between 1.8 and 3.8 more jobs than auto-only projects.
 This job creation, however, is not a free lunch since it requires greater government expenditure.